Go God Go

 "Go God Go" is the twelfth episode in the tenth season of the American animated television series South Park.
 The 151st episode of the series overall, it originally aired on Comedy Central in the United States on November 1, 2006.
 The episode is the first in a two-part story arc, which concludes with "Go God Go XII".

 In "Go God Go", Cartman is unable to wait the three weeks until the Wii video game console is released, and attempts to freeze himself to get closer to the release date, but accidentally ends up much later in the future, in the atheistic world of 2546.
 Meanwhile, Ms. Garrison is forced to teach evolution to her students.

 The episode was written and directed by South Park co-creator Trey Parker.
-The episode is a satire on the condescending tone of atheist books like The God Delusion, and it mocks evolutionist Richard Dawkins.
+The episode is a satire on the condescending tone of atheist books like The God Delusion, and it mocks evolutionary biologist Richard Dawkins.
 The two-part episode also uses religious wars to ridicule atheism.